Why Do Bones Break? Science Experiment for Kids

 How to make salt dough bones

-Full recipe and steps for making Salt Dough Bones can be found in Human Body Learning Lab, the best anatomy book for kids!
+The full recipe and steps for making Salt Dough Bones can be found in Human Body Learning Lab, the best anatomy book for kids!

 Notice the texture of the salt dough bones when it has just cooled from the oven.
-Then feel the bones after they have been sitting on the countertop for a few days.
+Then, feel the bones after they have been sitting on the countertop for a few days.

 Do the bones feel softer, harder, or the same after they have been sitting out?